mxstack/mxdev/README.rst

         def write(state: State) -> None:
             """Gets executed after mxdev write operation."""

-The raw settings from the INI file are available at ``state.configuration.data`` as ``configparser.ConfigParser`` instance.
+The default settings section from the INI file is available at ``state.configuration.settings``.
-When parsing package related settings from raw settings data, ``state.configuration.no_packages`` must be taken into account.
+The package configuration is available at ``state.configuration.packages``.
-The state object provides an ``annotations`` dict which can be used to carry extension related runtime data.
+Hook related config sections are available at ``state.configuration.hooks``.

 The hook must be registered as entry point in the ``setup.py`` or ``setup.cfg`` of your package: